 Most gamblers will walk out with a loss but there’ll always be successful gamblers that do beat the house edge.

 There are people that believe that they can beat the edge whether that be through intelligence, cheating or cleverness.
-Whichever one it may be those famous gamblers have walked out with a pretty hefty profit indeed.
+Whichever one it may be those best gamblers have walked out with a pretty hefty profit indeed.

 Now most games are down to pure luck like slots but of course there are some games that require a certain amount of skill.
 This is where successful gamblers use it to their advantage.
-They know how to make money and they know when to make it so without further ado let’s introduce our top 7 list of famous gamblers:
+They know how to make money and they know when to make it so without further ado let’s introduce our top 7 list of succesful gamblers:

 7. Ron Harris